s.

 • Repetition alone does not create meaningful change

-When therapy is designed to engage the brain through motivation, connection, and challenge, neuroplastic changes are more likely to occur.
+When therapy engages the brain through motivation, connection, and appropriate challenge, neuroplastic changes are more likely to occur.

 How Autism Therapy Supports Neuroplasticity

 Neuroplasticity is strengthened through specific types of experiences.
-Autism therapy that supports neuroplasticity includes:
+Effective autism therapy includes:

 1. Repetition With Meaning

-The brain changes when experiences are repeated in ways that are emotionally and cognitively meaningful.
-Therapy activities must be engaging, purposeful, and connected to the child’s interests.
+The brain changes when experiences are repeated in emotionally and cognitively meaningful ways.
+Activities must be engaging, purposeful, and connected to the child’s interests.

 2. Emotional Safety

-Neuroplastic growth happens best when a child feels safe and regulated.
-Therapy that reduces stress and supports emotional regulation allows the brain to stay open to learning.
+Neuroplastic growth occurs best when a child feels safe and regulated.
+Therapy that reduces stress allows the brain to remain open to learning.

 3. Active Engagement

 Passive learning does not build strong neural connections.
-Neuroplasticity-based autism therapy encourages active participation, problem-solving, and interaction.
+Children must actively participate, explore, and problem-solve.

 4. Developmental Readiness

-Skills develop best when therapy matches the child’s developmental stage rather than chronological age expectations.
+Skills develop most effectively when therapy aligns with the child’s developmental stage rather than chronological expectations.

 Neuroplasticity and Early Autism Therapy

 Early childhood is a critical period for neuroplasticity.
-During these years, the brain is especially responsive to intervention.
-This does not mean that older children cannot benefit — neuroplasticity continues throughout life — but early autism therapy can support foundational skills more efficiently.
+During this time, the brain is highly responsive to intervention.
+While neuroplasticity continues throughout life, early autism therapy can support foundational skills more efficiently.

 • Joint attention